 cd ~/Saturn/install

-Copy the below scripts (init-disk, mount-all, and umount-all) into this project image directory, where the Ubuntu image file is.
+Copy the below scripts (saturn-install.sh, init-disk, mount-all, and umount-all) into this project image directory, where the Ubuntu image file is.
 Note that a tar-ball is available on the project web site.